 If you decide to run your own database service on Compute Engine, you replicate the data yourself.
 This replication is a significant undertaking because keeping data consistently synced globally is difficult to do.
 It is easier to manage if the database gets written to only one region by asynchronous writes and the other regions host read-only replicas of the database.

-Multi-master replication across regions is difficult, and we recommend engaging a strong partner with experience in this area, such as Datastax for Cassandra replication.
+Replicating databases across regions is difficult, and we recommend engaging a strong partner with experience in this area, such as Datastax for Cassandra replication.

 Multiple parallel apps

 Depending on the nature of your app, with a variation of the previous approach, you can preserve the low user latency while reducing the need for constant data replication.
 As illustrated in the following image, there are multiple parallel apps, all consisting of a frontend and backend, and users are directed to the correct app.
 Only a small fraction of data is shared between the sites.

 For example, when running a retail business you might serve users in different regions through different country domains and run parallel sites in all those regions, only syncing product and user data when necessary.
 Local sites maintain their local stock availability and users connect to a locally hosted site by selecting a country domain.
 When a user visits a different country domain, they are redirected to the correct domain.

 Another example is in real-time games.
 You might only have a global lobby service where users choose a game room or world close to their location and those rooms or worlds do not share data with each other.

 A third example is offering Software-as-a-Service (SaaS) in different regions, where data location is selected upon account creation, either based on user location or their choice.
 After they log in, the user is redirected to a location specific subdomain and uses the service regionally.

 Regardless of your deployment model, you can combine optimization methods to reduce the visible latency to the end user.
 Some of these methods are Google Cloud features, while others require you to change your app.